Skip to main content

 Pancake mix

 Don’t want or have time to make your pancake batter from scratch every time?
 No worries.
-There’s an option for all the cook newbies and busy ones.
+There’s an option for all the cook newbies and busy people, too.

-You can mix together the basic ingredients like flour, sugar, baking powder, and salt into a pancake mix, store it, and then reuse it as many times as you want.
+You can make a convenient pancake mix from the basic ingredients like flour, sugar, baking powder, and salt, store it, and then use it to make batches quickly later on.

 All you have to do on stressful mornings is add liquid ingredients like eggs and milk.

 Moreover it is possible to buy a pancake mix in the store.
-However, if you do so, you should be aware, that ome pancake mixes may contain added sugars or preservatives.
+However, if you do so, you should be aware that some pancake mixes may contain added sugars or preservatives.
 Therefore, it is important to check the ingredient label before purchasing.

-We would recommend you to make your own pancake mix, as it is easy and you can then store it for up to six months.
+We would recommend that you make your own pancake mix, as it is easy and can then be stored for up to six months.

 Tips on How to Make Pancakes

-To make your next pancakes a complete success, we have provide some tips for you in this chapter.
+To make your next pancakes a complete success, we have provide some tips for you in this section.

 Use the Appropriate Flour